ysims/EcoNetToolkit/README.md

 EcoNetToolkit lets you train a shallow neural network or classical models on your tabular ecological data using a simple YAML file.

 - CSV input with automatic preprocessing (impute, scale, encode)
-- Model zoo: MLP (shallow), Random Forest, SVM, XGBoost, Logistic Regression
+- Model zoo: MLP (shallow), Random Forest, SVM, XGBoost, Logistic Regression, Linear Regression
 - Repeated training with different seeds for stable estimates
 - Metrics, including for unbalanced datasets (balanced accuracy, PR AUC)
 - Configure the project from a single config file